yarikoptic/rmafni/doc/SphinxDocs/installations/FATCAT_Demo/DealingWithGrads.rst

     V1, V2 and V3 are rotated in space.

-    For me it is difficult to view eigenvector maps and know what's going on, so I use a quick, whole brain tractography as a way to see that things have gone wrong.
+    For me it is difficult to view eigenvector maps and know what's going on, so I use a quick, whole brain (WB) tractography as a way to see that things have gone wrong.
 The premise is that, since the directionality of most DTs will be wrong, the most basic WM features of the brain, such as the corpus callosum, will not look correct (NB: if you are working with subjects whose transcallosal